After Open-Heart Surgery, SNOO Was Key for This Baby's Recovery

 “Once he graduated from the cardiac ICU, he was doing well enough to be in step-down unit, but he was having the hardest time recovering and gaining weight,” she says.
 “We asked if we could bring SNOO, and our surgeon was like, ‘absolutely.’
 From there he got a lot better.”

 In addition to helping to keep Judah calm during recovery, SNOO’s special built-in swaddle had other benefits.
-As the incision begins to heal, the stitches can get very itchy, which causes babies to pull at them.
+As an incision begins to heal, the stitches can get very itchy, which causes babies to pull at them.
 However, with Judah’s arms swaddled down, he wasn’t able to claw at his chest.

-“After his surgery his startle reflux was very strong, and this helped calm him.
+“After his surgery his startle reflex was very strong, and this helped calm him.
 Plus, sternal precautions including not lifting your arms, but you can’t really tell a baby not to do so,” Kristina says.
 “Even though he is now beyond the age where swaddling is advised, SNOO has allowed him to be swaddled safely.”

 SNOO Sack’s two-way zipper design also allowed both ECG and draining tubes to be threaded through seamlessly.
 “That way he could rest and relax, which is huge for recovery,” Kristina explains.